Three amateur lyric writing mistakes you can stop making today!

-As you gain rhyming confidence, start using Loose rhymes (also called Slant Rhymes), they are awesome unless you stretch them too far and lose the sound of the rhyme (check out B-Rhyme an iphone app that lists rhymes including near rhymes or loose/slant rhymes).
+As you gain rhyming confidence, start using slant rhymes, they are awesome unless you stretch them too far and lose the sound of the rhyme.

-When you mix tight and loose rhymes be deliberate or your rhyming can become confusing and sound random.
+When mixing perfect and slant rhymes be deliberate so your rhyming doesn’t become confusing and sound random.

 Rhyming Example: So Far Down

-The loose rhymes for lines 2, 4 & 6: shores/goals/torn are held together by the similar vowels.
+The loose rhymes for lines 2, 4, 5 & 6: shores / goals / soul / torn are held together by the similar vowels.